lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 ### The Solution

-With CSP allowlists, we can allow many configurations for trusted content and as such the initial setup can grow to a set of complex directives.
+With CSP allowlists, we can allow many configurations for trusted content, and as such the initial setup can grow to a set of complex directives.

 Let's review one directive called _connect-src_.
 It is used to control which remote servers the browser is allowed to connect to via XMLHttpRequest (XHR), or `<a>` elements.
-Other script interfaces that are covered by this directive are: `Fetch`, `WebSocket`,`EventSource`, and `Navigator.sendBeacon()`.
+Other script interfaces that are covered by this directive are: `Fetch`, `WebSocket`, `EventSource`, and `Navigator.sendBeacon()`.

 Acceptable values that we can set for this directive:

 - _'none'_ - not allowing remote calls such as XHR at all.
-- _'self'_ - only allow remote calls to our own domain (an exact domain/hostname - sub-domains aren't allowed).
+- _'self'_ - only allow remote calls to our domain (an exact domain/hostname - sub-domains aren't allowed).

-An example for such content security policy being set is the following directive which allows the browser to make XHR requests to the website's own domain and to Google's API domain:
+An example for such content security policy being set is the following directive which allows the browser to make XHR requests to the website's own domain and Google's API domain:

 ```
 Content-Security-Policy: connect-src 'self' https://apis.google.com;